shazz/shazz.github.io/content/blog/ghost.md

  1. If A or B (meaning this is a floppy), reads the bootsector using XBIOS `FLOPRD` and stores it in a buffer (`BOOTSECT_BUF`), which is also where the TOS copies bootsector when read.
  1. Patches the buffer adding the classic `0x601C` BRA instruction to branch to the bootsector code.
  1. Copies the `LOADER` into the buffer at `0x1E` location.
- 1. Compute the checksum andset the lasst word to be equals to `0x1234` rquired to make the bootsector executable.
+ 1. Computes the checksum and sets the last word to be equals to `0x1234` required to make the bootsector executable.
- 1. Write back the buffer to the bootsector using XBIOS `FLOPWR`.
+ 1. Writes back the buffer to the bootsector using XBIOS `FLOPWR`.
- 1. Increment the counter `COUNTER_ADDR` (initilialized at -5).
+ 1. Increments the counter `COUNTER_ADDR` (initilialized at -5).
  1. If `COUNTER_ADDR` equals to 5:
-    1. use XBIOS `KBDVBASE` call to retrieve keyboard, midi... and especially the mousevec vector (located at `MOUSEVEC_OFFSET` in the returned structure)
+    1. Uses XBIOS `KBDVBASE` call to retrieve keyboard, midi... and especially the mousevec vector (located at `MOUSEVEC_OFFSET` in the returned structure)
-    1. Call XBIOS `initmouse(mode, params, mouse vector)` while setting the first param, y origin at top, to 1 to invert the Y axis
+    1. Calls XBIOS `initmouse(mode, params, mouse vector)` while setting the first param, y origin at top, to 1 to invert the Y axis
-    1. Patch the params data with a XOR to reset the y origin to 0 and remove the virus effect... for 5 copies!
+    1. Patches the params data with a XOR to reset the y origin to 0 and removes the virus effect... for 5 copies!

 #### The Reset Vector

-The Reset Vector, installed by the `LOADER`, will use an undocumented TOS feature which allow a routine to be run after reset, before the RAM is flushed, if a magic value is set at some predefined locations and if the routine checksu is equals to `0x5678` (you'll notice the symetry with the bootsector checksum: `0x1234`).
+The Reset Vector, installed by the `LOADER`, will use an undocumented TOS feature which allow a routine to be run after reset, before the RAM is flushed, if a magic value is set at some predefined locations and if the routine checksum is equals to `0x5678` (you'll appreciate the symetry with the bootsector checksum: `0x1234`).

 ```asm
 ; ----------------------------------------------------------------------------------------------------------